Book Your Adventure 1-800-346-8747

 Jason walked me through the pros and cons.
 This would be Yukon Peak’s first hunt of the season, starting on September 10.
 That meant fresh guides and fewer chances that bad weather would blow the hunt.
 On the flip side, moose can be tougher to find early, especially if it’s warm and the rut hasn’t kicked in yet.

-I knew this opportunity wouldn’t last long and I had to make a decision.
-It felt selfish and I wrestled with it.
-But my spirited middle son chimed in, “Dad, if you don’t do this, I’ll never talk to you again.”
+I knew this opportunity wouldn’t last long, and I had to make a decision.
+It felt selfish, and I wrestled with it.
+Then my spirited middle son chimed in, “Dad, if you don’t do this, I’ll never talk to you again.”
 I think he was joking.
 Maybe.
-Either way, I took the nudge and said, “Let’s do it.”
+Either way, I took the nudge.
+With the full support of my kids and my encouraging wife Camille, I said, “Let’s do it.”

 Then the clock started ticking.
 It was overwhelming at first, but with help from WTA, Yukon Peak, and a few patient friends, I quickly figured out what I needed to do.
 I’m not ashamed to admit I needed some serious handholding.
 Without WTA managing the logistics, it could’ve been a disaster.
 They understood issues I didn’t have time to learn on my own.
 They booked my flights to Whitehorse, Yukon Territory, making sure I had enough layover time for customs and the joys of traveling internationally with a firearm.
 I was in good hands.